Plum pudding model: 1897 Corpuscles inside atoms

 In a paper titled Cathode Rays, Thomson demonstrated that cathode rays are not light but made of negatively charged particles which he called corpuscles.
 He observed that cathode rays can be deflected by electric and magnetic fields, which does not happen with light rays.
 In a few paragraphs near the end of this long paper Thomson discusses the possibility that atoms were made of these corpuscles, calling them primordial atoms.
 Thomson believed that the intense electric field around the cathode caused the surrounding gas molecules to split up into their component corpuscles, thereby generating cathode rays.
 Thomson thus showed evidence that atoms were divisible, though he did not attempt to describe their structure at this point.

 Thomson notes that he was not the first scientist to propose that atoms are divisible, making reference to William Prout who in 1815 found that the atomic weights of various elements were multiples of hydrogen's atomic weight and hypothesised that all atoms were made of hydrogen atoms fused together.
 Prout's hypothesis was dismissed by chemists when by the 1830s it was found that some elements seemed to have a non-integer atomic weight—e.g. chlorine has an atomic weight of about 35.45.
-But the idea continued to intrigue scientists.
 The discrepancies were eventually explained with the discovery of isotopes in 1912.

 A few months after Thomson's paper appeared, George FitzGerald suggested that the corpuscle identified by Thomson from cathode rays and proposed as parts of an atom was a "free electron", as described by physicist Joseph Larmor and Hendrik Lorentz.
 While Thomson did not adopt the terminology, the connection convinced other scientists that cathode rays were particles, an important step in their eventual acceptance of an atomic model based on sub-atomic particles.

 In 1899 Thomson reiterated his atomic model in a paper that showed that negative electricity created by ultraviolet light landing on a metal (known now as the photoelectric effect) has the same mass-to-charge ratio as cathode rays; then he applied his previous method for determining the charge on ions to the negative electric particles created by ultraviolet light.
 He estimated that the electron's mass was 0.0014 times that of the hydrogen ion (as a fraction: 1/714).
 In the conclusion of this paper he writes:

 I regard the atom as containing a large number of smaller bodies which I shall call corpuscles; these corpuscles are equal to each other; the mass of a corpuscle is the mass of the negative ion in a gas at low pressure, i.e. about 3 × 10^{−26} of a gramme.
 In the normal atom, this assemblage of corpuscles forms a system which is electrically neutral.
 The negative effect is balanced by something which causes the space through which the corpuscles are spread to act as if it had a charge of positive electricity equal in amount to the sum of the negative charges on the corpuscles.